Sheryl Crow

 And threw it away

-Too bad the
+Too bad the rest of me

 Still wants you to stay